 From June to September Cornwall is lovely and warm.
 Porthleven is the perfect place to visit because you can ditch the car for a week and spend your time walking, swimming, eating and enjoying the natural surroundings at a slower pace.
 Have a look at our Porthleven Summer Bucketlist for inspiration.

 There are also inspiring family friendly attractions to visit if you want to travel a little.
 Here are our top 9 tried and tested!

 We would argue this is the best time of year in Cornwall.
-The summer holiday come to an end so it a little quieter in the county and there are still long, warm days to enjoy.
+As the summer holidays come to an end it is a little quieter in the county and there are still long, warm days to enjoy.
 It is a popular time to walk the South West Coast path.

 Plan your holiday around the St Ives September Festival or the Falmouth Oyster Festival in October.
 Enjoy a week with the family over half term to coincide with Halloween festivities.

 If you need a bit more inspiration here are some reasons to visit Cornwall in Autumn.